 Go to “Settings -> General” and fill in the form below to change the title and tagline on your website.

-Do you want your visitors leave their comments on your website pages?
+Do you want your visitors to leave their comments on your website pages?
 Not sure?
 Ok, let’s disable comments for post and pages.

 Shutting off comments on WordPress pages